DecisionsDev/odm-docker-kubernetes/authentication/Okta/README.md

 - Setup an application
 - Configure the default Authorization server

+## Login OKTA instance
+After activating your account by email, you should have access to your Okta instance.
+Sign in to Okta

 ## Manage group and user

 First create a group which will contain ODM administrators.
 It will be referenced as OKTA_ODM_GROUP later in this article: